ttran9/tt-forecast-spring/README.md

 - This branch is integrating the services that make calls to Google's Geocoding API and the Darksky API to get the forecast results.

+- There is also another service that is added which allows for the saving of searches which will store the associated hourly and daily forecast.

 - I will also be writing some unit tests to ensure the services are working as expected.

 # Details about this Repository